obscure-com/ti_touchdb/README.md

 # TiTouchDB

-by Paul Mietz Egli (paul@obscure.com) based on TouchDB-iOS by Jens Alfke (http://github.com/couchbaselabs/TouchDB-iOS)
+by Paul Mietz Egli (paul@obscure.com) based on Couchbase Lite iOS by Jens Alfke (http://github.com/couchbaselabs/couchbase-lite-ios) and Couchbase Lite Android by Traun Leyden (http://github.com/couchbaselabs/couchbase-lite-android)

-**TiTouchDB** is an Appcelerator Titanium module which wraps TouchDB, the lightweight, CouchDB-compatible database suitable for embedding into mobile apps.
+**TiTouchDB** is an Appcelerator Titanium module which wraps Couchbase Lite, the lightweight, CouchDB-compatible database suitable for embedding into mobile apps.

-Because the Titanium runtime already contains a JavaScript interpreter, TiTouchDB can run standard JavaScript map and reduce functions directly from design documents, just like Apache CouchDB.

 ## Using the Module